-US FTC, DOJ are pressed to consider privacy, labor issues in merger guideline review even as some ur
+US FTC, DOJ are pressed to consider privacy, labor issues in merger guideline review

 "The FTC and DOJ face strong opposition not only to their efforts to redo the merger guidelines, but also criticism of [FTC Chair] Khan for having 'repeatedly left minority commissioners in the dark about agency action until shortly before the time to vote and limited the time for public input on proposed actions,' the Committee for Justice said.
 'On a matter as consequential as shaping the antitrust agencies’ guidelines for merger analysis, this concerning trend cannot continue.'